 Right to be Represented by a Lawyer: You have the right to have a lawyer in every felony or misdemeanor case.
 If you cannot afford to hire a lawyer, you can ask the judge to appoint a lawyer to represent you.
-The judge will then have you fill out an application, called an: “Application for Appointed Counsel,” “Form 13.3” or a “Pauper’s Affidavit.”
-After putting you under oath the judge will review the application and if the judge approves your application he or she will appoint a lawyer for you.
-If the judge denies your application you will have to hire your own lawyer.
-One good reason to be represented by a lawyer is to make sure your all of your rights are protected and that none of your rights have been violated.
+The judge will then have you fill out an application called an: “Application for Appointed Counsel,” “Form 13.3” or “Pauper’s Affidavit.”
+After putting you under oath, the judge will review the application, and if the judge approves your application, they will appoint a lawyer for you.
+If the judge denies your application, you will have to hire your own lawyer.
+One good reason to be represented by a lawyer is to make sure all of your rights are protected and none of your rights have been violated.
 Another reason is to ensure that all of the necessary motions, evidence, arguments and witnesses you need to defend yourself are presented to the judge or the jury.
-Many times a lawyer knows what kind of motion and evidence is best suited for a good defense.
+Many times, a lawyer knows what kind of motion and evidence is best suited for a good defense.
 It is extremely risky to defend yourself in a criminal proceeding without a lawyer.

 Right to Confront the Witnesses Against You and Present Witnesses on Your Own Behalf: You have the right for your lawyer to ask questions of every witness against you if you go to trial and the right for your lawyer to present witnesses to any defense you have to the charges.